botahamec/happylock/README.md

 Unlocking a mutex requires a `ThreadKey` or a mutable reference to `ThreadKey`.
 Each thread will be allowed to have one key at a time, but no more than that.
 The `ThreadKey` type is not cloneable or copyable.
 This means that only one thing can be locked at a time.

-To lock multiple mutexes at a time, create a `LockSequence` or `LockCollection`.
+To lock multiple mutexes at a time, create a `LockCollection`.

 ```rust
 static DATA_1: Mutex<i32> = Mutex::new(0);